 The following table summarizes our restructuring accruals related to facility closures and employee separation charges.
 The current portion and non-current portion is recorded in other accrued current liabilities and other long-term liabilities, respectively, within the accompanying condensed consolidated balance sheets.
 The balance for all the facilities charges will be paid by the end of fiscal 2020.
-The balance for all the employee separation costs will be paid by the end of the second quarter of fiscal 2018.
+The balance for all the employee separation costs was paid before the end of the second quarter of fiscal 2018.